 Current prices were determined at the price review 2010-15, which we announced in November 2009.
 We made sure that customers continue to get value for money, with maximum charges set at 5% below inflation between 2010 and 2015.

-Scottish Water is outperforming our determination, and customers enjoyed price freezes in 2010-11, 2011-12 and 2012-13.
-From April 2013 household charges will increase by a below inflation 2.8%, the first price increase since 2009.
-Average household charge in Scotland will continue to be less than the average household bill in England and Wales.
+Scottish Water is outperforming our determination, and average household charge in Scotland continue to be less than the average household bill in England and Wales.

 In between each Strategic Review, we monitor and report on Scottish Water’s performance in delivering the benefits that customers have funded through their bills.